pablojimeno/code-rails/kathy_sierra_on_rapid_learning.md

 Kathy Sierra summarizes much of the recent science of learning in a talk she gave at a conference.
 You can (optionally) read a [Summary of her presentation](http://justingoeres.tumblr.com/post/32669772969/live-from-bos2012-building-a-minimum-badass-user).

 She is talking about building great products (web apps), to most effectively help users.
 For you, as a learner, many of the same lessons apply when working on rapid skill acquisition.
+We tried to incorporate many of these ideas into the design of this course.

 Highlights:
 - Practice makes <s>perfect</s> **permanent**.
 Ensure you practice the correct thing.